-There is now a decent guide book on Dr. Topo.
+There is a brand new guide published by Fixed Pin Publishing and authored by Rich Crowder and Jonathon Wasser.
 Be sure to take this along if you go.
 It will really help get you started, even though some of the beaches have SO MANY boulders that it takes a few minutes to find your way.

 Map of Virgin Gorda very easy to get around if you rent a car or use a taxi.
 Although the taxi service is amazing.
 Renting a car for at least a day or two is worth it!

 Great Overview of the main bouldering areas.
 Photo by: Paradise-islands.org